ego-errante/mini-cdm/docs/FRONTEND_DEVELOPMENT.md

 # Frontend Development Guide

-Comprehensive guide for developing with the Mini-DCM React frontend, including architecture, FHEVM integration, component patterns, and deployment.
+Comprehensive guide for developing with the Mini-CDM React frontend, including architecture, FHEVM integration, component patterns, and deployment.

 ## Table of Contents